SafarbatiSami/Biom3d_Doc/README.md

 > Note: The goals of the preprocessing are to standardize the input image and mask formats and to fasten the training process.
 During the preprocessing the images and masks will be converted to TIFF files ('.tif' extension).
 Each voxel intensity of the images will be Z-normalized (with a subtraction by the mean intensity and a division by the standard deviation of the intensities in one image).

+You can either choose a dataset to preprocess and auto-configure or load a configuration file.

+#### Dataset selection

 Browse through your folders to locate your image folder and mask folder, where your images and masks are stored in TIFF or NIFTI format.